 An Indifferent Ending To A Tumultuous Trilogy

 For the most part, Shadow assumes you’ve already played the previous games and follows many of the same mechanics you’ve grown naturally accustomed to.
 Accompanying the main narrative are the usual wilderness challenges, animal and artifact hunts as well as side-quests.
-All of these offer up valuable experience points which are then converted into skill points.
-These in turn allow you to upgrade Lara to play the way you want – with better aiming, favourable prices from merchants and better perception for uncovering traps to name a few abilities you can upgrade.
+All of these offer up valuable experience points which can then be converted into skill points.
+These skill points allow you to upgrade Lara to play the way you want – with better aiming, favourable prices from merchants and better perception for uncovering traps a few such examples of abilities you can upgrade.
 Much like Rise Of The Tomb Raider, the side quests that show up here boil down to a very simple and mundane number of fetch quests and generally aren’t very exciting.

-- Verdict - 6/106/10
+Verdict - 6/10